david672orford/PPR/www/README.txt

 ppradmin stream tcp	nowait.400	pprwww	/usr/sbin/tcpd /usr/ppr/lib/ppr-httpd

-The fixup program should have added these lines for you already, but it will have left the line in /etc/inetd.conf commented out.
+These lines are added when you run "make install", but they are left commented out.
 After uncommenting the line, send Inetd the the HUP signal to tell it to reload inetd.conf.

-If the fixup program discovers that you are using xinetd rather than inetd, it will create the file /etc/xinetd.d/ppr which will contain configuration sections for ppr-httpd as well as lprsrv.
+If Xinetd was installed when you did "make install", it will have created the file /etc/xinetd.d/ppr which will contain configuration sections for ppr-httpd as well as lprsrv.
 Both will be disabled.
 In order to enable ppr-httpd, you will have to change the line which says:

 	disable = yes